yongqin3759/Fullstack-Open/README.md

 To be able to see part 2 in action, sign up to https://api.openweathermap.org/ and add a .env file to the root folder.

 Then add REACT_APP_API_KEY={you_api_key} inside the .env file

+For part 3.
+I the practice website is on https://protected-ocean-74133.herokuapp.com/